canonical/jaas-documentation/explanation/authorisation.rst

 JAAS Authorisation
 ==================

 JAAS provides enterprise-level features on top of Juju.
 One such features is enhanced authorisation, which provides enterprises with more control over user permissions to access underlying Juju resources (e.g. controllers or models).
-JAAS utilizes `Relationship-Based Access Control (ReBAC) <https://en.wikipedia.org/wiki/Relationship-based_access_control>`_ by using `OpenFGA <https://openfga.dev/>`_ as the back-end service for ReBAC.
+JAAS utilises `Relationship-Based Access Control (ReBAC) <https://en.wikipedia.org/wiki/Relationship-based_access_control>`_ by using `OpenFGA <https://openfga.dev/>`_ as the back-end service for ReBAC.
 You can read more about Juju's permission model in `here <https://juju.is/docs/juju/user-permissions>`_.

 .. hint::
     For a tutorial on managing user/group permissions, check out :doc:`this <../tutorial/group_management>` topic.